squid-cache/squid-cache.github.io/Features/SrvDnsOriginServerLocation.rst

 weights SHOULD be given a proportionately higher probability of being selected.
 }}}
-The (expired) Internet Draft [http://tools.ietf.org/html/draft-andrews-http-srv draft-andrews-http-srv] tries to address some inconsistencies of the general addressing scheme.
+The (expired) Internet Draft [[http://tools.ietf.org/html/draft-andrews-http-srv|draft-andrews-http-srv]] tries to address some inconsistencies of the general addressing scheme.

 == Status ==
 The redirector is RFC-compliant at version 0.4.
 Andrews' draft is the next target for integration.